Medical imaging: Compression of medical images

 Medical imaging techniques produce very large amounts of data, especially from CT, MRI and PET modalities.
 As a result, storage and communications of electronic image data are prohibitive without the use of compression.
 JPEG 2000 image compression is used by the DICOM standard for storage and transmission of medical images.
 The cost and feasibility of accessing large image data sets over low or various bandwidths are further addressed by use of another DICOM standard, called JPIP, to enable efficient streaming of the JPEG 2000 compressed image data.

 Medical imaging in the cloud

-There has been growing trend to migrate from on-premise PACS to a cloud-based PACS.
-A recent article by Applied Radiology said, "As the digital-imaging realm is embraced across the healthcare enterprise, the swift transition from terabytes to petabytes of data has put radiology on the brink of information overload.
-Cloud computing offers the imaging department of the future the tools to manage data much more intelligently."
+There has been growing trend to migrate from on-premise PACS to a cloud-based PACS, which can provide generative AI and other tools to improve diagnostic accuracy with greater fidelity and analysis, yet unresolved issues of bias and interpretation remain, as of 2025.

 Use in pharmaceutical clinical trials

 Medical imaging has become a major tool in clinical trials since it enables rapid diagnosis with visualization and quantitative assessment.

 A typical clinical trial goes through multiple phases and can take up to eight years.
 Clinical endpoints or outcomes are used to determine whether the therapy is safe and effective.
 Once a patient reaches the endpoint, he or she is generally excluded from further experimental interaction.
 Trials that rely solely on clinical endpoints are very costly as they have long durations and tend to need large numbers of patients.

 In contrast to clinical endpoints, surrogate endpoints have been shown to cut down the time required to confirm whether a drug has clinical benefits.
 Imaging biomarkers (a characteristic that is objectively measured by an imaging technique, which is used as an indicator of pharmacological response to a therapy) and surrogate endpoints have shown to facilitate the use of small group sizes, obtaining quick results with good statistical power.

 Imaging is able to reveal subtle change that is indicative of the progression of therapy that may be missed out by more subjective, traditional approaches.
 Statistical bias is reduced as the findings are evaluated without any direct patient contact.

 Imaging techniques such as positron emission tomography (PET) and magnetic resonance imaging (MRI) are routinely used in oncology and neuroscience areas.
 For example, measurement of tumour shrinkage is a commonly used surrogate endpoint in solid tumour response evaluation.
 This allows for faster and more objective assessment of the effects of anticancer drugs.
 In Alzheimer's disease, MRI scans of the entire brain can accurately assess the rate of hippocampal atrophy, while PET scans can measure the brain's metabolic activity by measuring regional glucose metabolism, and beta-amyloid plaques using tracers such as Pittsburgh compound B (PiB).
 Historically less use has been made of quantitative medical imaging in other areas of drug development although interest is growing.

 An imaging-based trial will usually be made up of three components: